Table-LLM-Specialist: Language Model Specialists for Tables using Iterative Generator-Validator Fine-tuning: : Classification Task

 Note that in the fine-tuning process, because we sample diverse real tables $R$ to construct table-tasks $t_C$ and $t_G$ for training (instead of using a small manually-labeled dataset), the resulting models are less likely to ``over-fit'', and are more likely generalize well.

-As another example, we explain the end-to-end process for a different task, Schema-matching~\cite{schema-matching-cupid, schema-matching-valentine, schema-mapping-survey}, that takes \emph{two tables} as input (recall that in Schema-matching, our goal is to identify column pairs that refer to the same concept from two input tables).
+As another example, we explain the end-to-end process for a different task, Schema matching~\cite{schema-matching-cupid, schema-matching-valentine, schema-mapping-survey}, that takes \emph{two tables} as input (recall that in Schema matching, our goal is to identify column pairs that refer to the same concept from two input tables).

 \begin{example} [Schema matching].
-Figure~\ref{fig:example-tasks-schema-matching}(b) shows the traditional, classification-version of Schema-matching studied in the literature, which is verbalized as a task that requires language-models to inspect two tables, Table-A and Table-B, and produce column-mappings in a JSON list.
+Figure~\ref{fig:example-tasks-schema-matching}(b) shows the traditional, classification-version of Schema matching studied in the literature, which is verbalized as a task that requires language-models to inspect two tables, Table-A and Table-B, and produce column-mappings in a JSON list.
 Exploiting ``duality'', we construct its generative-version, shown in Figure~\ref{fig:example-tasks-schema-matching}(a), which takes one table, Table-A, as input, and is asked to produce another table, Table-B, with possible column-mappings between the two tables.

 We can then use Figure~\ref{fig:example-tasks-schema-matching}(a) and (b) to replace the two boxes in Figure~\ref{fig:gen-val-arch}, and similarly perform Generator-Validator fine-tuning.